undergrad-partner-school

 Beyond academics, LCSC provides students with numerous opportunities for involvement and personal growth.
 The college is home to several extracurricular activities, including sports teams, clubs, and organizations.
 Additionally, LCSC's location in Lewiston, a beautiful town nestled along the banks of the Snake and Clearwater rivers, offers students access to a variety of outdoor recreational activities, such as hiking, fishing, and skiing.
 With its commitment to academic excellence and a supportive community, Lewis-Clark State College is a top choice for students seeking a well-rounded college experience.

-Located in Lewiston, ID, Lewis-Clark State College is a public four-year college.
-Its campus spans 46 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 100%.
-The freshman retention rate at Lewis-Clark State College is 63% and the six-year graduation rate is 32%.
+Lewis-Clark State College is a public four-year college located in Lewiston, ID.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 94%.
+The freshman retention rate at Lewis-Clark State College is 61% and the six-year graduation rate is 32%.

 For freshmen, the application deadline for this school is August 8.
-Explore this school's profile to find out the most essential things about Lewis-Clark State College.
+For transfer students, the application deadline is July 8.

 Quick Facts